 THIRD PLACE: Frida Purdon (junior), Kelsey Tishinski (senior)

-Visit our Community page to read the winning poems and meet the poets!
+Visit our News page to read the winning poems and meet the poets!

 2017 JESSAMY STURSBERG POETRY PRIZE FOR CANADIAN YOUTH